nf-core/radseq/docs/usage.md

 ### Denovo parameters

-For psuedo-reference construction radseq follows dDocent [paper](https://peerj.com/articles/431/), [GitHub](https://github.com/jpuritz/dDocent)
+For psuedo-reference construction this version of radseq follows dDocent [paper](https://peerj.com/articles/431/), [GitHub](https://github.com/jpuritz/dDocent)

 `--sequence_type` : An acronym describing the type of sequencing method used.
 Avaiable options include `SE`, `PE`, `RPE`, `OL`, `ROL`

+`--need_to_trim_fastq` : perform any pre-processing with `TRIM_FASTP` on reads for denovo construction.

 `--minReadDepth_WithinIndividual` : minimum number of reads within an individual to include in psuedo-reference construction

 `--minReadDepth_BetweenIndividual` : minimum number of reads across individuals to include in psuedo-reference construction

+`--denovo_intermediate_files` : save intermediate files generated throughout the denovo construction

 ### Alignment parameters